 “Gross vehicle weight rating (GVWR)” is as defined in California Vehicle Code section 350.

+“HD I/M compliance certificate” means a certificate issued to a vehicle owner by the Executive Officer, obtained after demonstrating compliance with this HD I/M Regulation, confirming the vehicle can legally operate in California.

 “HD I/M Regulation” means sections 2195 through 2199 of this Chapter.

 “HD I/M tester” means a person who has a current and valid CARB-issued HD I/M tester credential, as defined in section 2197.1.